Welcome at the EARA 2018 Conference webpage!

 Register NOW for EARA 2018 and do not forget to book your room!
 Also join us in the conference dinner & party on Friday 14 September!

 - Interesting preconference workshops available on September 12!
 Check out here!

 - EARA-EADP-SRA Summerschool will take place September 9 to 12 (just before the conference!), in Drongen Abbey close to Ghent!
-All information here, including criteria and procedure to apply.
-Still possible to apply till May 11!
+All information here!

 Confirmed keynote speakers: